 Recent overviews are located in a members-only section.
 Become a member today, membership

-Tentative 2020 IBOL Quarterly Meeting Dates
+Tentative 2020 IDOPL Quarterly Meeting Dates

 February 27 & 28 | May 28 & 29 | August 20 & 21 | October 22 & 23

-Confirm dates at IBOL website.
+Confirm dates at IDOPL website.
 Meetings start at 9 am on both days.
 Thursday is the recommended day to attend as the board often goes into long executive sessions on Friday that are not open to the public.

-Idaho Bureau of Occupational Licenses
+Idaho Department of Occupational and Professional Licenses

 700 West State Street, Boise, ID 83702